adgilbert/pseudo-image-extraction/README.md

  2. Labels for the pseudo-ultrasound images.
 These labels mark the relevant regions of the pseudo images and can be used when training a segmentation network.
 An example is shown below.
   ![Pseudos](docs/pseudos_and_labels.png)

+## Install

+Clone this repository and install the necessary requirements `pip install -r requirements.txt`.